 8 Ways Women Can Maintain the Work-Life Balance During COVID-19

 To say that the past few months have been a whirlwind would be an understatement.
 Life has turned upside down for most people as they are compelled to maintain social distancing.
 Embracing the new normal is the only choice.
 While everyone is trying to cope with this crisis, this has been particularly difficult for women.
 Even the UN recognizes the socio-economic impact during COVID-19 on women.
-One of the many issues that women are grappling amidst this quarantine is managing their work-life balance during COVID-19.
+One of the many issues that women are grappling with amidst this quarantine is managing their work-life balance during COVID-19.
 Now, anyone who has been working from home these past few months would tell you that it’s never quite as fun as it seems.

 So, for women, work-life balance during COVID-19 is a herculean task.
 However, this problem can be resolved with a few strategies.